PhilipQuirke/SkyCombAnalystHelp/ProcessSettings.md

 ### Processing algorithm
 The [Process](./Process.md) page describes the supported image processing algorithms.

-If unsure, use the default setting "Yolo".
+If unsure, use the default setting "Threshold".

 ### Processing speed